Ateibuzena/get_next_line/README.md

 - `get_next_line()` is considered to have undefined behavior if the file pointed to by fd has changed since the last call, provided read() has not reached the end of the file.
 - `get_next_line()` is considered to have undefined behavior when reading from a binary file.
 However, you can implement a logical way to handle this issue if desired.

+### Chapter IV
+#### Bonus Part

+This project is quite straightforward and doesn't leave much room for bonuses.
+However, we trust in your creativity.
+If you have completed the mandatory part, try it with these bonuses.

+Here are the requirements for the bonus part:
+- Develop `get_next_line()` using only one static variable.
+- Your `get_next_line` should be able to handle multiple file descriptors (fd) simultaneously.
+That is, if you have three available fds for reading (for example: 3, 4, and 5), you should be able to use `get_next_line` alternately on fd 3, then on fd 4, and then on fd 5 without losing the reading context for each fd.
+- Append the suffix `_bonus.[c\h]` to the files in this bonus part.
+This means, in addition to the mandatory part files, you must deliver the following three files:
+  - `get_next_line_bonus.c`
+  - `get_next_line_bonus.h`
+  - `get_next_line_utils_bonus.c`